 When Columbus “discovered” America on behalf of King Ferdinand and Queen Isabella in 1492, he paved the way for Spanish to become the dominant language of Latin America.
-But Spanish is often called “Castilian” (in refernce to the central region Castile), to distinguish it from other languages spoken in Spain, like Catalan and Basque.
-The speakers in this program tell us what they think truly characterizes Spanish, a language that has given us masterpieces of world literature, like Don Quixote, and undyingly useful words like “macho”.
+But Spanish is often called “Castilian” (in reference to the central region Castile), to distinguish it from other languages spoken in Spain, like Catalan and Basque.
+The speakers in this programme tell us what they think truly characterises Spanish, a language that has given us masterpieces of world literature, like Don Quixote, and undyingly useful words like “macho”.

 Broadcast: November 13, 1991